lando/lando/docs/contrib/docs.md

+---
+description: Learn how to contribute to Lando documentation.
+---

 # Documentation

 You can contribute to docs by clicking on the *Edit Page* link on each page of this documentation.
 If you want to build and preview documentation locally you can use either run `yarn` commands or use [lando on lando](https://www.youtube.com/watch?v=STYsEXiuruU).